aishabaitemirovaothman/capstone_project/README.md

 <img width="441" alt="Screen Shot 2022-01-25 at 22 20 14" src="https://user-images.githubusercontent.com/92397144/151403334-b764d9a9-393f-41c4-abeb-d937bb13b18a.png">

-After that I performed a vectorization using TfidfVectorizer and the train - test split of the resulting feature vectors.
+After that I performed a vectorization using TfidfVectorizer and the train - test split of the resulting feature vectors (67 percent training dataset, 33 percent testing dataset).
 At first I tried the vectorization on the whole dataset, but I encountered some technical issues because of the computing limitations on my laptop due to RAM not being enough so I had to trim the dataset all the way to 600 000 observations.
 In the vectorizer I specified the parameters min_df and max_df because I only wanted to keep the terms that were within a specific window of frequency in the document.
 That way I ended up with 619 features that I used to feed into TruncatedSVD of sklearn to perform dimensionality reduction.
 As a result I ended up with 300 features.

 ## Results